 During this time, Campus Ministry can provide you with spiritual and emotional support.
 All conversations are confidential.

-Student Health and Counseling can also provide you with referrals to local resources which can help support you during your pregnancy.
+The Student Health and University Counseling Centers can also provide you with referrals to local resources which can help support you during your pregnancy.

 Frequently Asked Questions

 Can I continue to live in my residence hall?

 Yes.
 You can continue to live in your residence hall until your baby is born.

 Can I make arrangements with my professors if I need to miss class?